How to get Virtual Assistant Clients

 So, think about all the people who are in your network.
 They don’t even have to have businesses.
 It can be your next-door neighbour whose sister is just looking for support for her business.

-In the Couch Potato Clarity, my DIY virtual assistant course, I added a template that you can use for your emails to people who live further away than your next-door neighbor.
+In the WolfPack Membership, my membership for new and existing virtual assistants, I added a template that you can use for your emails to people who live further away than your next-door neighbor.

 Option 2: Reach out locally